Tricia Ngoon, Ph.D

 • Nov 2, 2023: Giving a guest lecture for Dr. Angela Stewart's class, "The Machines are Taking Over?
 Power, Identity, and the Social Impact of AI," at the University of Pittsburgh in Pittsburgh, PA.

-• Aug 1 - 2, 2023: Attending the James S. McDonnell Foundation (JSMF) Teachers as Learners meeting in St. Louis, MO.
+• Aug 1 - 2, 2023: In St. Louis, MO attending the James S. McDonnell Foundation (JSMF) Teachers as Learners meeting.

 • Jul 2023: Very excited that our paper, "'An Instructor is [already] able to keep track of 30 students': Students’ Perceptions of Smart Classrooms for Improving Teaching & Their Emergent Understandings of Teaching and Learning" received an Honorable Mention award at DIS 2023!

-• May 21-23, 2023: Attending the NYU Innovating a New Generation of Learning Analytics for Educational Equity Event in Basking Ridge, NJ.
+• May 21-23, 2023: In Basking Ridge, NJ attending the NYU Innovating a New Generation of Learning Analytics for Educational Equity Meeting.